talhaguy/electron-pomodoro/electron/README.md

-# Main-Preload
+# Electron

-This is the main/preload Electron package of the app.
+This is the Electron package of the app.

 ## Tech